jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/structure_function.md

-affinity, RaTG13 has affinity a couple orders of magnitude lower than SARS-CoV-2 – so, comparing their states might identify some of the key adaptations that occurred from their common ancestor on the SARS-CoV-2 lineage (a proper analysis should reconstruct ancestral states, but for now I’ve just included an indicator of the GD-Pangolin state at these positions, which helps to polarize the ancestral state of the RaTG13+SARS-CoV-2 ancestor for “by-eye” parsimony reconstructions.
+affinity, RaTG13 has affinity a couple orders of magnitude lower than SARS-CoV-2 – so, comparing their states might identify some of the key adaptations that occurred from their common ancestor on the SARS-CoV-2 lineage.
+However, the branch to RaTG13 is relatively long, so many of the differences are more likely to be RaTG13-specific substitutions, rather than a reflection of the ancestral state.
+This is supported when also mapping the GD-Pangolin state at these positions, which more frequently matches the SARS-CoV-2 identity.
+A more rigorous analysis will need to do proper ancestral sequence reconstruction to polarize the substitutions that occurred on the focal branch leading to SARS-CoV-2, given the complicated phylogenetic relationships in the RBD in this clade.
+For the “by-eye” parsimony reconstructions, in the heatmaps below, “o” continues to mark the WT SARS-CoV-2 amino acid, “^” represents RaTG13, and “\#” represents GD-Pangolin.
-Though there is also some uncertainty whether the RaTG13 or GD-Pangolin RBD is sister to SARS-CoV-2 – our phylogeny puts RaTG13, but not with 100% certain bootstrap support.
-GX-Pangolin is the next branch out, so can also potentially inform as to polarization.
-We could eventually do true ASR if we wanted to focus on any of this in more detail).
-In the heatmaps below, “o” continues to mark the WT SARS-CoV-2 amino acid, “^” represents RaTG13, and “\#” represents GD-Pangolin.
-It’s kind of ugly/crowded with the three symbols and we will ultimately wnat to change/remove the pangolin, but I wanted it there to help in initial interpreation of the polarization.

-The main thing to note, is that site 501 seems to explain a large degree of difference between RaTG13 and SARS-CoV-2 affinity – from the GD-Pangolin sequence, it appears that the difference may be an N501D substitution on the RaTG13 branch (so not part of the adaptation from ancestor to SARS-CoV-2 – GX-Pangolin is a T here, so perhaps not helpful in the by-eye ASR).
+The main thing to note, is that site 501 seems to explain a large degree of difference between RaTG13 and SARS-CoV-2 affinity – from the GD-Pangolin sequence, it appears that the difference may be an N501D substitution on the RaTG13 branch (so not part of the adaptation from ancestor to SARS-CoV-2 – GX-Pangolin is a T here, so perhaps not helpful in the by-eye polarization).
 Site 501 was a key site of adaptation between civet- and human-adapted strains in SARS-CoV-1, so it’s interesting to see it cropping up again here, regardless of the polarization of the change (and different amino acid states than the S/T SARS-CoV-1 stuff).
-Mutations to the RaTG13 amino acid are also more mildly deleterious w.r.t. binding for R403T (GD-Pangolin has R, GX-Pangolin K), Y449F (GD-Pangolin has Y, GX-Pangolin Y), F486L (GD-Pangolin has F, GX-Pangolin L…), and Y505H (GD-Pangolin has Y, GX-Pangolin Y).
+Mutations to the RaTG13 amino acid are also mildly deleterious w.r.t. binding for R403T (GD-Pangolin has R, GX-Pangolin K), Y449F (GD-Pangolin has Y, GX-Pangolin Y), F486L (GD-Pangolin has F, GX-Pangolin L…), and Y505H (GD-Pangolin has Y, GX-Pangolin Y).
 So, from parsimony, it does seem most of these ‘deleterious’ amino acids are *derived* substitutions on the RaTG13 lineage, instead of reflecting ‘adaptive’ changes on the SARS-CoV-2 ancestral lineage.
-I do think it’s a bit hard to say by eye/parsimony, though, so probably a true ancestral sequence reconstruction would be needed here.

 <img src="structure_function_files/figure-gfm/heatmap_SARS_CoV_2_RaTG13_diff-1.png" style="display: block; margin: auto;" />